Worship Every Sunday at 8am and 10am

 Tuesday Noon Contemplative Worship

-Each Tuesday, we hold a simple quiet service of prayer and scripture to which everyone is welcome.
-The focus of this service is “caring for the care-givers.”
-We invite you to take a break in the midst of your week and find the presence of Christ in your life so you can better be Christ’s hands and heart in the world.
+Each Tuesday, we hold a simple, meditative service of prayer, chanting, and scripture to which everyone is welcome.
+We invite you to take a break in the midst of your week and spend time in the presence of God so you can better be Christ’s hands and heart in the world.

 Liturgy of the Word